enkidevs/curriculum/sql/ddl/alter/sql-practice-define-default-seq-4.md

 ## Exercise

 Add a primary key to each table.

-In order to check your results write your `DDL` query, build the schema and run the provided DQL query.
+In order to check your results, write your `DDL` query, build the schema and run the provided DQL query.
 Then, create an auto incrementing sequence for each primary key.